-Respondent group: refresher + drandom0 = 1

-Range of valid values for every item: 0 to 100,000
+Respondent group: refresher OR (drandom0 = 1 2 AND drandom3 = 2) Range of valid values for every item: 0 to 100,000

 You will now be shown some everyday items that you can or need to buy.

 Question: If you think back to last month, roughly how much did you spend in euro on the following items?